olucheye/Sprint-Challenge--JavaScript/README.md

 # Sprint Challenge: JavaScript Fundamentals

+I stumbled upon LAMBDA's curriculum and I am using her in-house student challenges to verify my self-taught knowledge of Web Programming(Javascript)

-This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a survey of problems.
+`This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a survey of problems.
 This Sprint explored JavaScript Fundamentals.
 During this Sprint, you studied array methods, this keyword, prototypes, and class syntax.
-In your challenge this week, you will demonstrate proficiency by completing a survey of JavaScript problems.
+In your challenge this week, you will demonstrate proficiency by completing a survey of JavaScript problems.`

 ## Instructions

 **Read these instructions carefully.
 Understand exactly what is expected _before_ starting this Sprint Challenge.**

-This is an individual assessment.
-All work must be your own.
-Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
-You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-You are not allowed to collaborate during the Sprint Challenge.
-However, you are encouraged to follow the twenty-minute rule and seek support from your TL and Instructor in your cohort help channel on Slack.
-Your work reflects your proficiency in JavaScript fundamentals.
+[Redacted]

 > You have three hours to complete this challenge.
 Plan your time accordingly.